rethinkdb/rethinkdb-rs/8-architecture/limitations.md

 ## Table/document limits ##

 * There is no hard limit on the number of tables per database or cluster.
-However, performance degrades based on the total number of shards across all tables on a cluster.
-The current recommendation is to keep this number below 300 (i.e., 300 tables with one shard each, or 50 tables with six shards each).

 * Each table requires a minimum of approximately 10MB disk space on each server in a cluster.
 (A completely empty table takes up 4MB.)